tonymtz/songbox-js/README.md

 **3. GET -> /api/file/filename.mp3
 This route will give access to the file link.

-**4. POST -> /users/auth
+**4. GET -> /api/me
-This route will check if 'dbx-token' is valid.
+This route will check if your token is valid and return the information of the user.

+**5. POST -> /
+This will save the cookie on the route of the website.

 https://documenter.getpostman.com/view/9987408/TVRj6orw#52f42304-ce6a-4336-8e95-0a4d26ca6904
 ```

 Simple as that...